appinifinity/image-to-pdf/PRIVACY_POLICY.md

 - Used only to let you select images from your photo library for PDF conversion
 - We do not access your entire photo library without your explicit permission

+### 3. Explicitly Blocked Permissions

+To ensure your privacy, we explicitly block the following permissions:
+- Camera access
+- Microphone/audio recording
+- Location services
+- Contacts
+- Phone/SMS
+- Calendar
+- Network/WiFi
+- Bluetooth
+- NFC
+- System settings
+- Package installation

+**Why we block these:**
+- Our app only needs to access images you select and save PDFs
+- We do not need any other device capabilities
+- Blocking these permissions protects your privacy

 ### Why We Need These Permissions

 Without these permissions, the core functionality of the app would not work: